dmsc/fastbasic/manual.md

   the first line with DLI active in the screen, the second element at the second active line, etc.

+  The `NEXT` word advances one line in the display area (this is done by writing to the `WSYNC` ANTIC register), so the value is set in the next screen line.
+You can put the
+  `NEXT` word multiple times to advance more than one line.
+This allows one
+  DLI to modify multiple lines at the screen.

+  `INTO` can be abbreviated to `I.` and
+  `NEXT` to `N.`.

   You can specify any number of
   operations, but as each one takes some